ngageoint/pydrodem/README.md

 ### Origin
 pydrodem was developed at the National Geospatial-Intelligence Agency (NGA) by federal government employees in the course of their official duties, so it is <strong>not</strong> subject to copyright protection and is in the public domain in the United States.

 You are free to use the core public domain portions of pydrodem for any purpose.
-Modifications back to the cores of any dependency functions are subject to the original licenses and are separate from the core public domain work of FDE.
+Modifications back to the cores of any dependency functions are subject to the original licenses and are separate from the core public domain work of pydrodem.

 ### Transparency
 NGA is posting code created by government officers in their official duties in transparent platforms to increase the impact and reach of taxpayer-funded code.
 NGA is also posting pydrodem to give NGA partners insight into how elevation data is quality controlled within NGA to help partners understand parts of quality assurance checks.